 The bilateral relations of Serbia and Ireland are assessed as good.
 The Republic of Serbia is endeavouring to further improve good bilateral relations with Ireland, particularly economic relations and cooperation in multilateral frameworks.

-The Minister of Foreign Affairs of the Republic of Serbia N. Selaković held bilateral talks with MFA and Minister for Defence of Ireland S. Coveney on the sidelines of the 132nd Council of Europe ministerial session in Turin.
+The former Minister of Foreign Affairs of the Republic of Serbia N. Selaković held bilateral talks with the former Minister for Foreign Affairs and Minister for Defence of Ireland S. Coveney on the sidelines of the 132nd Council of Europe ministerial session in Turin.

 Economic cooperation is based on trade in goods, and during recent years also on trade in services.
 In 2021, trade amounted to 138 milion EUR (exports cca 11 million euros, and imports 127 million euros).
 During 2020, trade amounted to 150,5 milion EUR (exports 12,5 million euros, and imports 138 million euros).
 The most important areas of cooperation are information technology, production of food and construction material.